The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

 Humanity is growing up.

-Peace is not accidental.
+Peace, then, is not accidental.

-It is tied to unity.
+It is deeply connected to unity,

 Growth is rarely comfortable.